-There are also a number of smaller banks, including Adelaide Bank, Bank of Queensland, Bankwest, Bendigo Bank, ME Bank and Suncorp.
+There are also a number of smaller banks, including Adelaide Bank, Bank of Queensland, Bank of Melbourne, Bankwest, Bank SA, Bendigo Bank, ME Bank and Suncorp.

-Moving to Australia can be a very busy time, so it is a good idea to organise your account before you arrive in Australia so you can access your money when you arrive.
+Moving to Australia can be a very busy time, so it is a good idea to organise an Australian bank account before you move so you can access your money as soon as you arrive.

 The process is usually as follows:

-- Most banks will allow you to apply through their website using an online application form, and you will need to supply your passport details when you apply.
+- Most banks will allow you to apply to open an account through their website using an online application form.
+You will need to supply your passport details when you apply.

-- Once you arrive in Australia you will need to go into your bank and show them your passport so that you can access your money.
+- Once you arrive in Australia, you will need to go into your bank and show staff your passport so that you can access your money.
 At this time, you will also receive a debit card linked to your account and can register for telephone and internet banking.

 If you would prefer to wait until you are in Australia before opening a bank account, you should do so within six weeks of arrival.
-You will need to go to a bank to provide them with your details and show them your passport as proof of identity.
+You will need to visit your chosen bank to provide staff with your details and show them your passport as proof of identity.
 They will then send you an account card in the mail.
 Additional proof of identity is required if you wait longer than six weeks.

 As an international student, many banks will offer you a special student account that does not charge monthly account fees.
 You may also be allocated an international student banker who you can contact with any queries, and many banks will try to find a banker who speaks your language.

 Other account types include credit accounts and credit debit accounts.
-See EFTPOS and other payment methods for more information on the transactions you can make with these accounts.
+See EFTPOS and other payment methods for more information about the transactions you can make with these accounts.

 - Can you open an online savings account before you arrive so you can earn interest on the funds you send to Australia?

 - Are you provided with a personal banker?
-If so, are you given the name of your banker before you arrive in Australia?
-Does your banker speak your language?
+If so, does your banker speak your language?

-- Are there any application fees?
-Are there any monthly account fees?
-Are you eligible for a student account that does not charge monthly account fees?
+- Are you eligible for a student account that does not charge monthly account fees?

-- Is there a minimum opening deposit required at time of opening and a minimum balance you are required to maintain?
+- Is there a minimum opening deposit required at time of opening an account and a minimum balance you are required to maintain?

-- Does the account include a Visa or MasterCard debit card, so you can shop online with your own money at no extra cost?
+- Does the account include a Visa or MasterCard debit card at no extra cost, so you can shop online with your own money?